Health-RI/metadata-documentation/src/new/classes-classtext.md

-## Classes # {#classes-classtext}
+## Class Structure ## {#classtext}
-The Health-RI metadata schema is based on DCAT-AP 3.0, which defines a set of classes and properties for describing datasets, services, and related resources.
-To make the model easier to apply and interoperable across catalogues, the schema distinguishes between: To achieve this, the schema organizes its structure around two types of classes: **Main Classes** and **Supportive Classes**.
+The Health-RI metadata schema is builds on DCAT-AP 3.0, which defines a set of classes and properties for describing datasets, services, and related resources.
+To make the model easier to apply (and interoperable) across catalogues, the schema organizes its structure around two types of classes: **Main Classes** and **Supportive Classes**.

-The Health‑RI metadata schema builds on [DCAT‑AP 3.0](https://semiceu.github.io/DCAT-AP/releases/3.0.0/), a European application profile for describing datasets, services, and related resources.
-To make the model easier to apply and to ensure interoperability across catalogues, the schema organises its structure around two complementary types of classes:

 - **Main Classes** – the core entities that form the core of the catalogue.
 - **Supportive Classes** – contextual entities that provide detail to the main classes.

-## Usage Notes on Schema / Mapping
-This application profile follows DCAT-AP 3.0 and it separates classes into main and supportive groups to keep the model interoperable.
-Supportive classes are included because they form the range of properties used by the main classes [additional requirements to properties for the entity.]

-Main classes are the core entities in the catalogue.
-They are divided into those with mandatory properties for conformance and those that are recommended for richer metadata.
-This is how to use those classes:

 Main classes in this profile:
 - **Catalog**